Cocaine, marijuana, guns seized in North Charleston

-Antonio J. Hamilton Jr., 26, of Ashley Shores Drive, was charged with possession with intent to distribute marijuana and possession with intent to distribute marijuana within a half-mile of a school.
+Antonio J. Hamilton Jr. of 2845 Ashley Shores Drive was charged with possession with intent to distribute marijuana and possession with intent to distribute marijuana within a half-mile of a school.
 He is also charged with possession of a firearm with an obliterated serial number.

-On Thursday, police searched a residence at 2845 Ashley Shores Drive and found about 11/2 ounces of marijuana along with items used to weigh and distribute illegal drugs.
-A Bersa Thunder .380-caliber handgun with the serial number filed off also was found.
+On Thursday, police searched a residence at 2845 Ashley Shores Drive and found 40 grams of marijuana along with items used to weigh and distribute illegal drugs.
+A Bersa Thunder .380 caliber handgun with the serial number filed off was also found.

-A residence at 3813 Scarpa St. also was searched.
-There, 9 grams of cocaine, 9 grams of cocaine base and about 71/2 ounces of marijuana, along with items used to weigh and distribute illegal drugs, were found.
+Another residence at 3813 Scarpa St. was also searched.
+There, nine grams of cocaine, nine grams of cocaine base and 217 grams of marijuana, along with items used to weigh and distribute illegal drugs, were found.

 In the vacant residences, drugs and items seized were in the exterior attached laundry room.

 The Narcotics Unit, Intelligence Lead Policing Team, S.P.E.E.D.
-Team, Gang Intervention Team and detectives participated in the effort.
+Team, Gang Intervention Team and detectives participated in the effort, dubbed operation “Dirty Laundry.”